scott306lr/scott306lr/README.md

 <h3 align="left">💬 &nbsp;About Me</h3>

-- ⚡ I'm currently most interested in Web Development, Machine Learning and Data Science.
+- ⚡ I have some experience around accelerating modern DNN models, web, and VR development.

-- 🌱 I enjoy learning new stuff from all the different categories in school.
+- 🌱 I'm currently most interested in Machine Learning and Data Science related topics.

 - 📫 How to reach me --> **scott306lr@gmail.com**